A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-5. Measure the absorbance of the solution.
+5. Measure the absorbance of the solution and record the value.

 6. Repeat steps 3-5 for each solution of the analyte.

-Key Procedures
+Key Considerations

-• Properly calibrate the spectrophotometer before use.
+• Properly calibrate the spectrophotometer before use according to the manufacturer's instructions.

 • Use clean cuvettes and ensure that there are no fingerprints or smudges on the optical surfaces.
+Wipe the cuvettes with a lint-free tissue before each measurement.

 • Measure the absorbance of each solution at the same wavelength.